Types of Node

 A Node is a set of message response(s) that can be triggered by following a designated path and trigger.
 A chatbot is basically a combination of nodes.
-Within a chatbot structure, there are two types of node: Tree Node and Global Node, Transformer Node and Global Transformer Node.
+Within a chatbot structure, there are three types of node: General Node and Global Node, Transformer Node and Global Transformer Node.

-The Node used in the Tree Node Graph is called Tree Node, which can be found at the workspace.
+The Node used in the Tree Node Graph is called General Node or Tree Node, which can be found at the workspace.
 It is the most basic type of node.

-A Global Node is derived from tree node and is a message response that can be triggered in anywhere within the conversation flow, i.e. users don't necessarily need to follow the the designated path or trigger to receive the message.
+A Global Node is derived from tree node and is a message response that can be triggered in anywhere within the conversation flow.
+Therefore, users don't necessarily need to follow the the designated path or trigger to receive the message.
 Global node is a must for actions that can be taken at anytime.

 Global node is often used in the following situations: